gabriel-kwesie/conifgure-ad/README.md

 <img src="https://i.imgur.com/DJmEXEB.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-Log in to the domain controller VM with the admin login info > open Active Directory Users and Computers > click on employees and pick a random user > now attempt to log into the client VM with the user name mydomain.com\(picked random user) with an incorrect password 6 times > now on the domain controller Active Directory Users and Computers, right-click mydomain.com and click find and search the random user you attempted to login with > once found double click it and go to account (Next to unlock account there will be a message relaying that the account is locked) > check box unlock account and apply > now login into the client VM with the user you just unlocked (Password is Password1 for the User)
+Log in to the domain controller VM with the admin login info > open Active Directory Users and Computers > click on employees and pick a random user (or use previously picked user) > now attempt to log into the client VM with the user name mydomain.com\(picked random user) with an incorrect password 6 times > now on the domain controller Active Directory Users and Computers, right-click mydomain.com and click find and search the random user you attempted to login with > once found double click it and go to account (Next to unlock account there will be a message relaying that the account is locked) > check box unlock account and apply > now login into the client VM with the user you just unlocked (Password is Password1 for the User)
 </p>
 <br />